-VCE Subjects

-High achieving students will have an opportunity to apply to accelerate into 1-2 VCE subjects or more, by special arrangement.
+VCE Subjects High achieving students will have an opportunity to apply to accelerate into 1-2 VCE subjects or more, by invitation only.
 Accelerated entry into subjects will be based on the student's academic record and recommendations made by subject teachers.
-These students will complete Unit 1 and 2 during Year 10.
+These students will complete Units 1 and 2 during Year 10, taking the place of one their Deep Learning electives per semester.
 Students will need to complete an application form for acceleration as well as their Year 10 Elective Selection form.
+Mathematics Course Selection Flowchart